Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Perimeter

-Let $u$ and $v$ be the left end vertex of $t_{i-1}$ and the right end vertex of $t_i$, respectively.
-Let $u'$ and $v'$ be the right end vertex of $b_{j}$ and the left end vertex of $b_{j-1}$, respectively.
-Notice that both vertical edges $(u,v)$ and $(u', v')$ have unit length.
-As an example, let us explain how to calculate $A[i, j]$ when $uv = \LS\RS$ and $u'v'=\LS\RS$, which corresponds to Figures~\ref{fig:DP-polygon-perimeter-2} and \subref{fig:DP-polygon-perimeter-6}.
-We set $A[i, j]$~to the minimum height of the two possible attachments \subref{fig:DP-polygon-perimeter-2} and \subref{fig:DP-polygon-perimeter-6}.
-Consider the height for~\subref{fig:DP-polygon-perimeter-2}.
-If $A[i-1,j-1]>1$, then $t_i$ and $b_j$ are attached to the subpolygon as illustrated in Figure~\ref{fig:DP-polygon-perimeter-2}.
-Since edges $(u,v)$ and $(u', v')$ have unit length, $A[i,j] = A[i-1,j-1]$.
-In the other case, if $A[i-1,j-1] = 1$, then we can move the upper chain of the subpolygon one unit upward without intersection so that $t_i$ and $b_j$ are safely attached to the subpolygon with $A[i,j] = 2$.
-Note that this is the smallest possible value for $A[i,j]$ given $uv=\LS\RS$ and $u'v'=\LS\RS$.
-Thus $A[i,j] = \max(A[i-1,j-1], 2)$.
-The height for~\subref{fig:DP-polygon-perimeter-6} should be at least $1$, so it is expressed as $\max(A[i-1,j]-1, 1)$.
-Therefore, For the other turns at $uv$ and $u'v'$, we can similarly define the equations as follows: { }
+Let~$u$ and~$v$ be the left end vertex of~${t_{i-1}}$ and the right end vertex of~$t_i$, respectively.
+Let~${u'}$ and~${v'}$ be the right end vertex of~$b_{j}$ and the left end vertex of~${b_{j-1}}$, respectively.
+Notice that both vertical edges~${(u,v)}$ and~${(u', v')}$ have unit length.
+As an example, let us explain how to calculate~${A[i, j]}$ when~${uv = \LS\RS}$ and~${u'v'=\LS\RS}$, which corresponds to Fig.~\ref{fig:DP-polygon-perimeter-2} and Fig.~\ref{fig:DP-polygon-perimeter-6}.
+We set~${A[i, j]}$~to the minimum height of the two possible attachments of Cases~\subref{fig:DP-polygon-perimeter-2} and~\subref{fig:DP-polygon-perimeter-6}.
+For now, consider the height for Case~\subref{fig:DP-polygon-perimeter-2}.
+If~${A[i-1,j-1]>1}$, then~$t_i$ and~$b_j$ are attached to the subpolygon as illustrated in Fig.~\ref{fig:DP-polygon-perimeter-2}.
+Since edges~${(u,v)}$ and~${(u', v')}$ have unit length,~${A[i,j] = A[i-1,j-1]}$.
+In the other case, if~${A[i-1,j-1] = 1}$, then we can move the upper chain of the subpolygon one unit upward without intersection so that~$t_i$ and~$b_j$ are safely attached to the subpolygon with~${A[i,j] = 2}$.
+Note that this is the smallest possible value for~${A[i,j]}$ given~${uv=\LS\RS}$ and~${u'v'=\LS\RS}$.
+Thus,~${A[i,j] = \maxStyle{A[i-1,j-1], 2}}$.
+The height for Case~\subref{fig:DP-polygon-perimeter-6} should be at least~$1$, so it is expressed as~${\maxStyle{A[i-1,j]-1, 1}}$.
+Therefore, For the other turns at~$uv$ and~${u'v'}$, we can similarly define the equations as follows: { }

-Evaluating each entry takes constant time, so the total time to fill~$A$ is $O(n^2)$.
+Evaluating each entry takes constant time, so the total time to fill~$A$ is~${\bigOh(n^2)}$.
 Using~$A$, a minimum-perimeter polygon can be reconstructed within the same time bound.

-\begin{theorem} Given an $x$-monotone angle sequence~$S$ of length~$n$, we can find a polygon~$P$ that realizes $S$ and minimizes its perimeter in $O(n^2)$ time. \end{theorem}
+\begin{theorem} Given an~$x$-monotone angle sequence~$S$ of length~$n$, we can find a polygon~$P$ that realizes~$S$ and minimizes its perimeter in~${\bigOh(n^2)}$ time. \end{theorem}